ZhenYap8/AI-Integrated-Investment-Tool/README.md

-AI Investment Analysis Tool 📈🤖
+AI Integrated Investment Tool 📈🤖

 This repository contains an AI-powered investment analysis platform that scrapes stock market company data and generates actionable insights.
 It is built with a FastAPI backend and integrates scraping, data analysis, and AI models to support smarter investment research.